 The actuarial valuation date is the date in which the Total OPEB liability is determined.
-The actuarial valuation date for the GASB 75 valuation is June 30, 2016.
-GASB 75 Total OPEB liability results at June 30, 2016 and June 30, 2017 were all initially determined as of the actuarial valuation date and adjusted to the applicable date.
+The actuarial valuation date for the June 30, 2018 measurement date is June 30, 2017, and for the June 30, 2017 measurement date is June 30, 2016.
 The Total OPEB liability was adjusted by using roll-forward procedures to determine the liability at the measurement date.
 The actuarial valuation date is required to be a date at most 30 months prior to the fiscal year ending date.